History of Dundee: Jute

 Jute is a rough fibre from India used to make sacking, burlap, twine and canvass.
 By the 1830s, it was discovered that treatment with whale oil, a byproduct of Dundee's whaling industry, made the spinning of the jute fibre possible, which led to the development of a substantial jute industry in the city which created jobs for rural migrants.
 The industry was also notable for employing a high proportion of women.
 In 1901 25,000 women were employed in the jute industry, with women accounting for more than 70% of the industry's workers in Dundee.
 By 1911 the percentage of persons employed in Dundee's jute industry who were women had risen to 75%.
 Dundee's jute industry was also notable in that a relatively high number of those employed in it were married women, which was unusual for the time.
 In 1911 a total of 31,500 were employed in the jute industry in Dundee, which accounted for 40.4% of all of the city's workers.

 The first jute related patent in Dundee was granted in 1852 to David Thomson.
 Thomson had been an apprentice to the jute pioneer James Neish and had founded his textile business in 1848.
 This later evolved into Thomson, Shepherd & Co.
 Ltd, whose Seafield Works in Taylor's Lane operated until 1986.

+Cox's Stack, a Category A Listed Building in Lochee, Dundee, Camperdown Works, designed by George Addison Cox with James MacLaren, built 1865-6, visible on the city’s skyline.